LesleyLai/blog/src/pages/blog/cpp_lambda_part1/en.md

 }
 ```

 Inside the function `abssort`, we passed lambda into `std::sort` as a comparator.
-We can actually write a normal function to achieve the same purpose:
+We can write a normal function to achieve the same purpose:

 ```cpp
 #include <algorithm>